Militants kill cleric and 14 others in Somalia in car bomb and gun attack

 Al Shabaab is fighting to establish its own rule based on its harsh interpretation of Islamic law.
 The group controls small sections on Mudug region, but it does not include Galkayo.

+In a separate attack in Mogadishu on Monday, at least three people died when a car bomb exploded in front of shops in the Wadajir district of the capital, police and witnesses said.

+“A parked car laden with explosives exploded in front of shops.
+So far we know three people died,” Major Mohamed Hussein, a police officer, told Reuters.
+“Death toll may rise because there are many shops there.”

-Additional reporting by Feisal Omar in Mogadishu Writing by George Obulutsa; Editing by Matthew Mpoke Bigg
+Additional reporting by Feisal Omar in Mogadishu Writing by George Obulutsa; Editing by Omar Mohammed, Matthew Mpoke Bigg and Toby Chopra